malvikasharan/APRICOT/documentation/docker.md

 When the script is used for fetching the datasets inside the Docker container (in the home folder), APRICOT can be simply run to carry out analysis.

-When the script is used to create a local dataset, use th following command to mount the directory `source_file` into the docker container:
+When the script is used to create a local dataset, use th following command to mount the directory `source_file` into the Docker container:

 ```
 $ docker run -it -v /$FULL_PWD/source_files/:/home/source_files malvikasharan/apricot bash